Vuinea/Test-Centre/Database.md

-The product uses a SQLite database to manage the required data the data for users is collected from microsoft and from a spreadsheet in the case of students with extra time.
+The product uses a SQLite database to manage the required data.
+The product connects to Microsoft to authenticate data for users is collected from Microsoft and from a spreadsheet in the case of students requiring individual accommodations.

 ![[Pasted image 20250325125719.png]]